 Elder Dallin H. Oaks, “As He Thinketh in His Heart,” Religious Educator 15, no. 1 (2014): 1–12.

-Elder Dallin H. Oaks was a member of the Quorum of the Twelve Apostles when this article was published.
+Elder Dallin H. Oaks was a member of the Quorum of the Twelve Apostles when this was written.

 The following address was given at a Church Educational System Evening with a General Authority devotional on February 8, 2013.

 Elder Dallin H. Oaks © Intellectual Reserve, Inc.